AxelGard/buildingPermitUpdater/README.md

 # buildingPermitUpdater

-Update a excel file beast on dates
+Update a excel file bast on dates

 The bot will send a email with the info on when dates is outofdate or close to.